Throughout February, Indian Association of Dermatologists, Venereologists and Leprologists (India)

 13 – 17 May, Swiss Society for Dermatology and Venereology (Switzerland)

-In association with EUROMELAM, held various activities, including screening clinics, a multimedia campaign and educational stands, across Switzerland to help treat and raise awareness about skin cancer.
+As part of World Skin Health Day and Euromelanoma, the SSDV/ SGDV held various activities, including screening clinics, a multimedia campaign and educational stands, across Switzerland to help treat and raise awareness about skin cancer.

 25 May, Canadian Dermatology Association (Canada)